OpenLiberty/iguide-bulkhead/finish/README.txt

       "All financial advisors are currently busy.
 You are <number> in the queue."

-If the waiting queue becomes full within 20 seconds of simulating the concurrent requests, the fallback method runs and display the panel that asks the user to schedule an appointment to chat with a financial advisor.
+If the waiting queue becomes full within 20 seconds of simulating the concurrent requests, the panel is displayed that asks the user to schedule an appointment to chat with a financial advisor.

+This is a simple simulation to show how the Bulkhead works with concurrent chat requests and the waiting queue.
+Therefore we did not go into removing requests from the wait queue to being processed.

 The <extract-directory>/src directory contains the BankService.java and ServiceFallbackHandler.java files as shown throughout this guide.
 The @Bulkhead and